 Further flavour is added before eating: a squeeze of lime juice, some deep-fried shallots and a spoon of spicy sambal soto, a relish-like sauce made from chillies, candlenuts, garlic, shallots, sugar, salt, and lime.
-Recipe coming soon.

-Some Notes on my Soto Ayam Recipe
+Some Notes on My Soto Ayam Recipe

-My soto ayam recipe does not require coconut milk, as the bowls of Yogyakarta soto ayam we spotted, including the cook’s soto ayam we sampled, definitely did not include coconut.
+My soto ayam recipe does not require coconut milk, as the bowls of Yogyakarta soto ayam we spotted, including the cook’s soto ayam we sampled, definitely did not include coconut milk.
 But I noticed that many recipes do.
 As I suggested, there are probably as many versions of soto ayam as there are islands in Indonesia.